quest-crusaders/PiZeroScreen/README.md

 **Configuration**
 -
-The Configfile is found in ```./data/config.ini``` and consits of following blocks:
+The Configfile is found in ```./data/config.ini``` and consists of following blocks:

 **admin**
-The Admin block hold only one Parameter, witch sets the Password for the Admin pannel
+The Admin block hold only one Parameter, witch sets the Password for the Admin panel
 ```
 [admin]
 password = password123